readyplayerme/animation-library/README.md

 ## Notes

+- In order to properly use this repository, you need to have Git Large File Storage (LFS) installed on your system.

-The animation filename prefix denotes which actor gender was used to generate the motion:
+- The animation filename prefix denotes which actor gender was used to generate the motion:

 | Filename prefix | Description |
 | --------- | ----------- |
 | M_ | Motion captured from male actor |
 | F_ | Motion captured from female actress |